-Dry mouth occurs when your salivary glands don't produce as much saliva as you'd normally need, leaving you with an uncomfortably dry mouth.
+Dry mouth occurs when your salivary glands don't produce as much saliva as you normally need, which can leave you with an uncomfortably dry mouth.
 Aside from the discomfort, the condition also puts you at risk for dental conditions like gum disease.
 Without enough saliva, you have an increased risk of tooth decay, says the National Institute of Dental and Craniofacial Research.
 Saliva also protects your teeth from the acids in foods and drinks, and without this protection, your enamel is vulnerable to erosion.

-Dry mouth can develop for many reasons: medications, nutritional deficiencies, stress, cancer treatment, and even some systemic diseases.
-Your dentist can help you pinpoint the cause of your dry mouth, but in-between visits, there are some remedies you can add to your routine to help ease your symptoms.
-Here are 10 safe dry mouth home remedies you should consider.
+Dry mouth can develop for many reasons: medications, nutritional deficiencies, stress and more.
+Your dentist can help you pinpoint the cause of your dry mouth, and there are some easy dry mouth treatments to help ease your symptoms.
+Here are 10 home remedies to help you get rid of dry mouth.

-Dry mouth can occur as a result of dehydration, which is usually quite simple: you're not drinking enough fluids.
-The Mayo Clinic advises men to drink 3 liters and women to drink 2.2 liters throughout the day, even if they're not being particularly active.
-Although dehydration isn't always the reason behind dry mouth, keep in mind sipping water can still help to cleanse your teeth and tongue of harmful bacteria until your saliva flow returns to normal.
+Dry mouth can occur as a result of dehydration if you're not drinking enough fluids.
+Dehydration isn't always the reason behind dry mouth, keep in mind that sipping water can still help cleanse your teeth and tongue of harmful bacteria until your saliva flow returns to normal.

-Sucking on sugar-free candies or mints can stimulate your salivary flow as well, temporarily relieving your symptoms.
-It's important to specifically choose sugar-free products because sugar contributes to the development of tooth decay – which compounds the issue dry mouth creates on its own.
+Sucking on candies or mints can stimulate your salivary flow, temporarily relieving your dry mouth symptoms.
+It's important to choose sugar-free products because sugar contributes to the development of tooth decay – which is made even worse by dry mouth.

-Caffeine actually has a drying effect inside your mouth, so it can exacerbate your dry mouth symptoms.
-This doesn't mean you can't drink beverages like coffee, tea, or soda anymore; you just need to choose the decaffeinated versions.
-To stay awake, don't skip a full breakfast; Prevention suggests almonds, oats and blueberries are all great fatigue-fighters.
+Caffeine has a drying effect inside your mouth, so it can exacerbate your dry mouth symptoms.
+This doesn't mean you can't drink beverages like coffee, tea, or soda; you just need to choose the decaffeinated versions.

-Naturally, mouth-breathing can dry out your mouth too.
-So to avoid making your oral condition worse, breathe through your nose when in a resting state.
-If you're unable to breathe this way due to allergies or congestion, it may be time to see your doctor to get these issues resolved to help alleviate your dry mouth, too.
+Mouth-breathing can dry out your mouth.
+So to avoid making your oral condition worse, practice breathing through your nose.
+If you're unable to breathe this way due to allergies or congestion, it may be time to see your doctor to resolve these issues to alleviate your dry mouth.

 6. Use a Humidifier

-Breathing in dry air can contribute to dry mouth over time, so use a humidifier to add moisture to the room.
-Breathing in this treated air can help cut down on your symptoms significantly when you're asleep.
-Place a humidifier in rooms that you spend a lot of time in, like your bedroom or work space.
+Breathing in dry air can contribute to dry mouth over time — use a humidifier to add moisture to the room.
+Breathing in this treated air can help cut down on your symptoms, especially when you're sleeping.

 7. Quit Smoking

 Smoking can cause or exacerbate dry mouth.
-This is because one of cigarettes' negative effects is literally slowing down your body's production of saliva.
-If you're having trouble quitting smoking — and many do — ask your dentist or dental hygienist for advice on where to start.
+This is because one of the negative effects of cigarettes is slowing down your body's production of saliva.
+If you're having trouble quitting smoking — and many do — ask your dentist for advice on where to start.

 When you have dry mouth, your teeth and gums and especially vulnerable.
 It's important to brush your teeth with a fluoride toothpaste due to the heightened risk of tooth decay.
 Brushing will help strengthen teeth and prevent cavities.
-Daily flossing is beneficial for everyone, but it's especially important when you have dry mouth.
+Daily flossing is beneficial for everyone, but even more so when you have dry mouth.
 This condition puts you at risk of periodontal disease, which means you need to carefully clean between your teeth and around your gumline every day to make up for the saliva that usually assists in this process.

 Dry mouth is an uncomfortable condition with many causes, but with the help of your dentist, you can learn how to manage it.
-If you're still not sure why you have dry mouth, see your dentist for a diagnosis before taking these dry mouth home remedies into your own hands.
+Take extra good care of your teeth and talk with your dentist to find the best dry mouth home remedy to keep your mouth feeling comfortable.